PERFECT FOR JUST RELAXING

 Alternatively the islands bus service is efficient and cheap, the longest journey is only twenty minutes the average 10 to 15.
-As mentioned early ultimately all buses end up in Victoria.
+All buses end up in Victoria.

 Mountain bikes and scooters can be rented but many country roads are not really suitable for two wheels.

-Local best buys: Hand-made lace, glassware and pottery and hand knitted woolens.
+Local best buys: Hand-made lace, glassware and pottery and hand knitted woollens.

 Gozo is, as we have said, is a small, slower paced island, but that doesn’t mean there is nothing to do.
 Steeped in history and with lovely countryside, visitors that don’t want to lie by the hotel pool or on the beach, will find places of interest here.